Breaking News

 Objective 2

-Set-up of a pilot 245 kV/50 kA HV LTCB at GE’s Grid Solutions premises in Villeurbanne, France to meet TSO requirements for HVLTCB, as required before any onsite installation of a HV transmission network.
-To achieve this, we will perform technical validation of the solution through implementation tests on the optimized 245 kV GL314g g³ LTCB.
-The objective is to validate the technical viability of a 245 kV/50 kA high voltage live tank circuit breaker which design has been improved so that it can be used with of GE’s new g³ gas mixture while keeping its dimensions as compact as the commonly used SF6 circuit breaker.
+Set-up of a prototype 420 kV/50 kA circuit breaker, the future GL316c model, at our Grid Solutions facility in Villeurbanne, France.
+This setup aims to fulfill the European grid operators’ requirements for LTCB before any onsite installation within a high-voltage transmission network.
+To achieve this, we will conduct a technical validation of the solution in accordance with international standards (IEC) through implementation tests on the optimized 420 kV CO2-O2 LTCB.
+The goal is to confirm the technical feasibility of a compact 420 kV/50 kA circuit breaker designed to operate with the CO2-O2 gas mixture while maintaining dimensions comparable to those of the commonly used SF6 circuit breakers.

 Objective 3